 While having an FUE hair transplant is minimally invasive with little postoperative discomfort, we would recommend giving your scalp time to recover by either working from home or taking up to 1-2 weeks off work.

-You should also follow your surgeon’s advice and post-operative instructions diligently during these early days, avoiding harsh chemicals, sun exposure or washing your hair to reduce the risk of potential complications.
+You should also follow your surgeon’s advice and post-operative instructions diligently during these early days, avoiding harsh chemical hair dyes, sun exposure or washing your hair to reduce the risk of potential complications.

 Days 3 & 4: Managing pain & discomfort